LeoneGarage/terraform/README.md

 These are your Databricks Account Id that you can get from Databricks Account Console, your Databricks Account Name which will be used to prefix the name of Log Delivery S3 bucket and related AWS resources since these are account wide resources, your Databricks Account Owner User Name and Databricks Account Owner Password.
 If you don't have Databricks Account Id you can sign up for a 14 free trial in https://databricks.com/try-databricks to get it.
 Be careful with password as secrets in Terraform are stored in plain text.
 This is why *secrets.tfvars* file is in .gitignore

-4. Once you created *secrets.tfvars* file in *provision* subdirectory, back in root directory there is a script called *configure.sh*.
-Run this script and pass to it *-w <your workspace name>* parameter.
-So for example, if I want to create a Databricks Workspace called **demo**, I would run *./configure.sh -w demo* on command line.
+4. Once you have created *secrets.tfvars* file, run *configure.sh* script and pass to it *-w <your workspace name>* parameter.
+So for example, if you want to create a Databricks Workspace called **demo**, you would run *./configure.sh -w demo* on command line.
 5. The script will apply the template in *provision* subdirectory and then run the template in *workspace* subdirectory.
 6. If the script runs successfully it will output the url of the newly created workspace that you can access.
 The Workspace will have a Test cluster and a Test Notebook, created by the templates.
 You can run Test Notebook on Test cluster to verify that everything is working as it should.